 Tetracycline antibiotics are bacteriostatic agents and work by inhibiting the bacterial protein synthesis via interaction with the 30S subunit of the bacterial ribosome.
 Tetracyclines are effective against a wide variety of microorganisms, including spirochetes, atypical bacteria, rickettsia, and amebic parasites.

 Current applications of tetracyclines include treatment of peptic ulcer disease as part of a multi-drug regimen, infections of the respiratory tract, cholera, Rocky Mountain spotted fever, Lyme disease, typhus, prophylaxis of traveler’s diarrhea, malaria prophylaxis.
 Their most common current use is in the treatment of acne vulgaris and rosacea.

 Tetracyclines side effects

 Tetracycline antibiotics should not be used in children under the age of 8, and specifically during periods of tooth development.
 Tetracyclines are classed as pregnancy category D. Tetracyclines may cause the gray to yellow discoloration of actively forming teeth and deposition in growing bones.

-The macrolides are bacteriostatic, binding with bacterial ribosomes to inhibit protein synthesis.
 Erythromycin, the prototype of this class, has a spectrum and use similar to penicillin.
-Newer members of the group, azithromycin and clarithyromycin, are particularly useful for their high level of lung penetration.
+Newer members of the group, azithromycin and clarithyromycin, are particularly useful for their excellent lung penetration.
 Macrolide antibiotics are used to treat respiratory tract infections (such as pharyngitis, sinusitis, and bronchitis), genital, gastrointestinal tract, and skin infections.